Pratikrangire/Project--Bank-Customer-Churn-Model/README.md

-# Project--Bank-Customer-Churn-Model
+# Project-Bank-Customer-Churn-Model

 # Title of Project
 Bank Customer Churn Model

 ## Objective
 The objective of this project is to predict whether a bank customer will churn (leave the bank) using various customer attributes.
 This prediction can help the bank in implementing retention strategies to maintain its customer base.